-We have two main teaching classrooms.
-The first teaching room has 5 practice rooms attached and this is where the main focus is on acoustic music-making.
-The other large teaching space houses a suite of 15 student PCs running current Sibelius, Cubase and Mixcraft software.
+We have two main teaching classrooms and an additional classroom for ensemble and instrumental tuition.
+The upstairs classroom is used as a performance space, where practical assessments take place and the downstairs classroom houses a suite of 19 student PCs running Sibelius, Cubase and Mixcraft software.
+Within the department we have 8 practice rooms attached and students can access these for lunch time rehearsals.
 We foster a lively, collaborative and informative environment where the students can engage fully and creatively in the power of music.

 The music department is a thriving and constantly active part of Balcarras School.
 Our curriculum is inclusive and aimed at developing knowledge and skills for all.
 Within this framework, pupils feel secure and enabled to develop at their own rate.
 We use a wide variety of teaching methods and resources, ensuring that students are exposed to a wide variety of styles and genres of music.
 We offer a breadth of strong extra-curricular groups, open to all ages and abilities.
 All of our staff have a commitment to excellence and a passion for the subject and actively foster an environment which encourages students to develop a love music of all types.